ajshiff/ajshiff.github.io/Blog/LambdasAreFunctionsUsedAsData.md

 # Lambdas are Function Expressions Used as Parameters/Aguements/Data

-Lambdas are Function Expressions Used as Parameters/Aguements/Data.
+Lambdas are function expressions Used as parameters/aguements/data.
 Anonymous functions are simply unnamed functions.

 It matters how they are used, not only how they are defined.